Some Properties of Distal Actions on Locally Compact Groups

 \bt Let $G$ be a generalized $\ol{FC}$-group.
 Suppose $G$ is pointwise-distal.
 Then $G$ is Lie projective.
 Moreover, $G$ is distal. \et

-\bo It is easy to see from Theorem 3.1 of \cite{RS} and Theorem 9 of \cite{Ro} that any Lie projective pointwise distal group is distal.
-Thus, it is sufficient to prove that any pointwise distal generalized $\ol{FC}$-group is Lie projective.
+\bo Due to Lemma \ref{ac}, it is sufficient to prove that any pointwise distal generalized $\ol{FC}$-group is Lie projective.

 Suppose $G$ is a generalized $\ol{FC}$-group.
 Then there exists a maximal compact normal subgroup $K$ in $G$ such that $G/K$ is a Lie group (cf.\ \cite{L2}).
-Since the conjugacy action of $G$ on $K$ is pointwise distal, by Proposition \ref{pd-FC} there exist closed normal subgroups $K_d$ of $K$ invariant under the conjugacy action of $G$ such that each $K/K_d$ is a Lie group and $\cap_d K_d=\{e\}$.
-That is, each $K_d$ is normal in $G$ and since $G/K=(G/K_d)/(K/K_d)$, where $G/K$ and $K/K_d$ are Lie groups, we get that $G/K_d$ is a Lie group for every $d$.
+Since the conjugacy action of $G$ on $K$ is pointwise distal, by Proposition \ref{pd-FC} there exist closed normal subgroups $K_d$ of $K$, which are invariant under the conjugacy action of $G$, such that each $K/K_d$ is a Lie group and $\cap_d K_d=\{e\}$.
+That is, each $K_d$ is normal in $G$ and since $G/K$ is isomorphic to $(G/K_d)/(K/K_d)$, where $G/K$ and $K/K_d$ are Lie groups, we get that $G/K_d$ is a Lie group for every $d$.
 This shows that $G$ is Lie projective. {$\Box$}\eo

 Since any compactly generated locally compact group of polynomial growth is a generalized $\ol{FC}$-group (see \cite{L2}) we have the following:

 \bc Let $G$ be a compactly generated locally compact pointwise-distal group of polynomial growth.
 Then $G$ is Lie projective.
 Moreover, $G$ is distal. \ec